amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 }
 ```

-Alternatively, we can statically associate data with the intent's type by annotating it with an `@IntentResource` annotation.
+Alternatively, you can statically associate data with the intent's type by annotating it with an `@IntentResource` annotation.
 It creates the same resource manually instantiated above, and also supports custom resource classes, suffixes, and codecs:

 ```java
 package com.example.intents;